Happy

 What if it rains?

-You go anyway: we rode in a somewhat dreary May, in which the skies alternated between clouds and rain and broad flashes of sunshine.
-Taking off and putting on the k-way was habit, and conquering the stage at the end of an uncertain day gave extra satisfaction.
+We rode in a somewhat dreary May, with the sky alternating between clouds, rain, and broad flashes of sunshine.
+Putting on and taking off the K-Way was a habit, and conquering the stage at the end of an uncertain day gave extra satisfaction.

-On days of heavy rain, a plan-B can be envisioned: the stage can be covered by train because it is easy to find local trains here that allow bike transportation.
-What’s more, some stages are circular so, in case of bad weather, you can forgo the bike altogether and enjoy the city center on foot or the surrounding attractions by public transportation.
-Very often Girolibero, in fact, recommends locations where it is easy to get around by finding an alternative to biking.
+On days of heavy rain, a Plan B is possible: the stage can be completed by train, as it is easy to find local trains that allow bike transport.
+What’s more, some of the stages are circular, so if the weather is bad, you can get off your bike and explore the city center on foot or take public transport to see the sights.
+In fact, Girolibero often recommends places where it is easy to get around by finding an alternative to cycling.

 Mom Elena with daughter Adriana along the Loire bike paths with orange Girolibero bike

-Another advantage of the organized trip: the rented bikes were in excellent condition, serviced and running smoothly.
-The bike path along the Loire is well maintained, so the chances of punctures are reduced to a minimum.
-If it ever happens, however, don’t worry: you will always have a repair kit and service number with you.
-Indeed, in cases of more serious breakdowns you can request on-site assistance from the tour operator, which is present in the Loire with its own base of operations.
-Of course, you can also travel with your own bicycle: just make sure it is in top condition, perhaps with a good overhaul by the mechanic before you leave.
+Another advantage of the organized trip: the rented bikes were in excellent condition, well maintained and running smoothly.
+The bike path along the Loire is well kept, so the chances of getting a flat tire are minimal.
+But if it happens, don’t worry: you will always have a repair kit and a service number with you.
+In case of more serious breakdowns, you can even call for local assistance from the tour operator, which has its own base in the Loire.
+Of course, you can also travel with your own bike: just make sure it is in top condition, perhaps with a good overhaul by the mechanic before you leave.

 Two Girolibero bikes and cart parked in front of a Loire boulangerie

-You will learn at the first stop that on a cycling vacation there are never three meals…but many more!
-After breakfast at the hotel, you will naturally stop at the first boulangerie or epicerie, the local bakeries and grocery stores.
-Load your groceries into your bike side bags and your snack is ready!
+You will learn at the first stop that on a cycling vacation there are never three meals… but many more!
+After breakfast at your hotel, you will naturally stop at the first boulangerie or epicerie, the local bakeries and grocery stores.
+Load your groceries into your bike panniers and your snack is ready!

-Visiting the castle of the day makes you hungry, including stairs, immense gardens, long avenues, labyrinths and more.
-So you enter the bar or sit at the village bistro and a hot dish will give you the energy to end the stage.
+Visiting the castle of the day will make you hungry, with its staircases, immense gardens, long avenues, mazes and more.
+So you enter the bar or sit down at the village bistro and a hot meal will give you the energy to finish the stage.

-Then suppose that, almost to your hotel, the bike path passes right along the river, and that the guinguette, the quaint kiosk-bar on the bank, often with a small beach and playground, has just brought out tables and chairs–do you want to not stop for an aperitif?
+Then suppose that, almost to your hotel, the cycle path follows the river and that the guinguette, the quaint kiosk-bar on the banks, often with a small beach and playground, has just brought out tables and chairs – will you not stop for an aperitif?

 Loire river with many people sitting along the road